Attention-deficit/hyperactivity disorder (ADHD) in children

 Normal behavior vs. ADHD

 The same is true of hyperactivity.
 Young children are naturally energetic — they often wear their parents out long before they're tired.
-And they may become even more active when they're tired, hungry, anxious or in a new environment.
-In addition, some children just naturally have a higher activity level than do others.
+In addition, some children just naturally have a higher activity level than others do.
 Children should never be classified as having ADHD just because they're different from their friends or siblings.

 Children who have problems in school but get along well at home or with friends are likely struggling with something other than ADHD.
 The same is true of children who are hyperactive or inattentive at home, but whose schoolwork and friendships remain unaffected.